potluck/cs183b-bootstrap/index.md

 ---
-title: "CS183B: How to Start a Startup"
+title: "How to Start a Startup"
 layout: default
 ---